aartikrish/de-novo-antibiotics/README.md

 # A Generative Deep Learning Approach to _de novo_ Antibiotic Design

-This repository accompanies the manuscript **"A generative deep learning approach to _de novo_ antibiotic design"** by Krishnan, Anahtar, Valerie, et al., 2025.
+This repository accompanies the manuscript **"A generative deep learning approach to _de novo_ antibiotic design"** by Krishnan, Anahtar, Valeri, et al., 2025.
 The datasets accompanying it can be found on [Zenodo](https://doi.org/10.5281/zenodo.15191826).

 # Summary